osg-htc/research-facilitation/docs/accounts-and-projects/projects.md

     clicking "Fork".
 Detailed information for setting up and maintaining your fork can be found in the [GitHub documentation page](../documentation/github.md).

-    Within your forked repository, go into the projects folder and create a project file.
+    Within your forked repository, copy `template-project.yaml` into a new project file in the `projects` folder.
     The project file should be named the same as the short (UNIX) project name.
-    It usually makes sense to copy from another project file that was also created for an OSG Connect project so the sponsor information is already correct.
     Fill in the appropriate information.

-    Note: some projects may have `ID` or `Name` fields; these are no longer necessary.

     If you made the project for a new organization, or an organization that didn't have a "Project Prefix" in the [project organizations list page](https://topology.opensciencegrid.org/organizations),